 To make things worse, our landlady’s sister had been bitten by one of those a couple of years ago.
-She then had to be transferred to Athens to get the antidote.
+She then had to be transferred to Athens to get the antidote!!!
 Yikes.

 We packed lots of water, a few snacks, my snorkelling gear, a ton of sunblock and all our cameras and gadgets, and off we were.

-Beginning of hiking path to Kleftiko Bay
+Hiking path to Kleftiko Bay

 In order to hike to Kleftiko Bay, you first need to get to the beginning of the hiking path.
 This is conveniently marked on Google Maps as “Access for path to Kleftiko beach by hike”.